-The following article is a DraftKings PGA strategy article written by Evan Cheney, that will make you a better DFS golf player and hopefully help you win some money playing the DraftKings golf contests!
+The following article is a DraftKings PGA strategy article written by guest poster Evan Cheney (and edited and added to by Kevin), that will make you a better DFS golf player and hopefully help you win some money playing the DraftKings golf contests!

 Daily fantasy golf is both one of the most frustrating sports to play in all of daily fantasy sports, but at the same time, it is one of the most fun.
 The frustration of daily fantasy golf comes from the fact that you have to deal with your lineup for four consecutive days.
 Which can come with an incredibly dangerous tilt if something were to go wrong with one of your lineups.

 However, the fun of daily fantasy golf stems from the fact that it makes golf fun to watch.
 Moreover, for someone like me, who is 19 years old and not in the typical demographic of people who would usually watch golf on any particular weekend afternoon, this is huge.

 Add in amazing people like Will Wilcox, who interact with the daily fantasy sports community (and sent me a signed ball), and you have yourself a recipe for a DFS sport that has incredible potential for growth.
 With that growth will be a ton of new players that have absolutely no clue what they are doing, and will just pick the familiar names that they have heard about on TV.

 I am going to show you guys some ways in which you can succeed playing DFS golf, and separate you from those people that just pick the random guys that they saw talked about on Sportscenter.
 So without further ado, let’s get into some golf!

 When I begin my weekly research for golf, I like to start by looking up the odds that different sportsbooks have on the particular tournament for that week.
 All of the betting sites will be in the same ballpark regarding who the top golfers will be for that week, but looking at multiple sites will give you a better idea of the favorites to win across the board.